Jim’s thoughts on the book The Big Leap, and how you can apply it to your career

 So take a moment to walk through those three questions.

-Doing so and finding what you’re truly meant to do might help you recognize and overcome your upper limit problem, enter your Zone of Excellence, and lead a kickass life.
+Doing so and finding what you’re truly meant to do might help you recognize and overcome your upper limit problem, enter your Zone of Genius, and lead a kickass life.

 Sponsor Message: Freshbooks “Fresh Take of the Week” – Today’s fresh take is about creating high quality content.
 If you’re a blogger just starting out, I urge you to just keep putting out the very best writing you can do, every single time.
 It might not always go viral, but usually good things will happen.